 Open Source CMS in Government

-Many federal agencies already use open-source content management systems, and if you’re considering it for your agency, GSA offers a secure and compliant self-service content management platform, sites.USA.gov, built on WordPress and available for all federal agencies as a shared service.
+Many federal agencies already use open-source content management systems, and if you’re considering it for your agency, GSA offers a secure and compliant self-service content management platform, Federalist/cloud.gov Pages, available for all federal agencies as a shared service.
 This is a great, cost-effective solution to help your agency move to open-source.